justaszie/IMDB-Tableau/README.md

 | Previous Ranking | Ranking of the movie on previous year's chart.
 Contains 0 if the movie was not on the chart the previous year. | Integer | 150 |
 | Places Gained | How many places has the movie gained compared to previous year's chart.
 Can be negative if the movie has lost places (e.g. -5 if it dropped from position  10 to 5).
 Contains 0 if the movie was not on the chart the previous year. | Integer | 15 |

-### 3.2 Raw source Data
+### 3.2 Raw Data

 <details>
 <summary> Click here for the detais on the raw data </summary>

-To complete the analysis, I collected the data from 2 sources and merged them: ranking data from a Kaggle dataset and additional movie details from The Movie Database (TMDB) API.

-**TODO: Review this summary: we have described overall process in the beginning of Data Prep section.
-Maybe here just refer which part we're talking about and give details.**
+AS mentioned in **TODO ADD LINK** [3.
+Preparing the Data](https://github.com/justaszie/IMDB-Tableau/blob/main/README.md#3-preparing-the-data) I used 2 data sources for this analysis: the main IMDB dataset from Kaggle and TMDB API for additional details.
+This section will describe the steps taken to source the data and the format of the raw data.

 #### 3.2.1 Main Dataset from Kaggle